Cohomogeneity one Ricci Solitons from Hopf Fibrations

-This point of view on Einstein warped products was successfully used by Case-Shu-Wei \cite{CSWRigidityQE} to show that any compact {\em K\"ahler} $m$-quasi Einstein metric for $m < \infty$ is Einstein.
-However, recall that all {\em known} non-trivial compact Ricci solitons are K\"ahler.
+This point of view on Einstein warped products was successfully used by Case-Shu-Wei \cite{CSWRigidityQEM} to show that any compact {\em K\"ahler} $m$-quasi-Einstein metric with $m < \infty$ is Einstein.
+In contrast, recall that all {\em known} non-trivial compact Ricci solitons are K\"ahler.

-Hall \cite{HallQEinstein} has constructed $m$-quasi-Einstein metrics on the total space of complex vector bundles associated to certain $S^1$-principal bundles over products of Fano K\"ahler-Einstein manifolds.
-The case of a single base factor was essentially covered by L\"u-Page-Pope \cite{LuPagePopeQEinstein}.
-Remarkably the L\"u-Page-Pope metrics are conformally K\"ahler and the associated K\"ahler class is a multiple of the first Chern class as shown by Batat-Hall-Jizany-Murphy \cite{BHJMConfKahlerQEM}.
+Hall \cite{HallQEinstein} constructed $m$-quasi-Einstein metrics on total spaces of complex vector bundles associated to principal circle bundles over products of Fano K\"ahler-Einstein manifolds.
+Due to the induced hypersurface foliation their geometry can in fact be described using the cohomogeneity one equations from section \ref{CohomOneQEMsection}.
+The case of a single base factor is due to L\"u-Page-Pope \cite{LuPagePopeQEinstein}.
+Remarkably, the L\"u-Page-Pope metrics are conformally K\"ahler and the associated K\"ahler class is a multiple of the first Chern class as shown by Batat-Hall-Jizany-Murphy \cite{BHJMConfKahlerQEM}.